zmagdum/microservices-demo/README.md

 # Microservice Using Spring Boot
-This project illustrate how spring boot can be used to implement two of the patterns for microservices.
+This project illustrate how spring boot can be used to implement two of the key patterns for microservices.

 * Central Configuration Server
 * Service Registry and Discovery Server